glemiere/driftlock/assets/validators/execute-step.md

 - `patch` MUST be present and non-empty
 - `filesWritten` MUST be a non-empty array
-- every file in `filesWritten` MUST appear in the `patch` headers
 - `filesTouched` MUST be present and MUST contain all `filesWritten`

 If these invariants do not hold, reject.

 When `success` is `false`:

-- `patch` SHOULD be absent or empty
 - `filesWritten` SHOULD be empty or omitted
 - `summary` MUST clearly express the reason for failure

-If a failing result still contains a non-empty patch or a non-empty `filesWritten`, reject.
+If a failing result still contains a non-empty `filesWritten`, reject.

 ### 4. Behavior Reversal or Overreach in fix_regression